-Kentucky’s Continuing Professional Education (CPE) requirements vary depending on your job.
+Kentucky’s Continuing Professional Education (CPE) requirements vary depending on your job after becoming a CPA.
 If the previous two years of your work took place in a public accounting firm and you worked 3,000 hours or more, you must complete 80 CPE hours every two years.
 All other licensed CPAs must complete 60 CPE hours every two years.

-You will receive CPE credits by the KSBA for classes in the following subjects:
+You will receive CPE credits by the KSBA for classes where you learn about the following subjects:

-You may also receive CPE credit for administrative procedures dealing with attest services and courses in specialized areas of the industry.
-Such specialization include financial analysis, cost accounting, management consulting, academia and government accounting.
+You may also receive continuing education credit for administrative procedures dealing with attest services and learning courses or credit hours with a concentration in specialized areas of the industry.
+Such specializations include financial analysis, cost accounting, management consulting, academia, and government accounting.